The Haunted Mansion: Disneyland

 The Doom Buggies drift out of an attic window and onto a balcony towards the Hatbox Ghost amidst a starry night sky.
 The Doom Buggies then fall backward underneath dead trees that have humanoid faces.
-Reaching the ground, they turn towards the gate of a private graveyard, where guests see a frightened caretaker holding a lantern and a shovel with his scrawny dog cowering at his feet, whimpering in fear.
+Reaching the ground, they turn towards the gate of a private cemetery, where guests see a frightened caretaker holding a lantern and a shovel with his scrawny dog cowering at his feet, whimpering in fear.
 Around the corner, ghosts have risen from their graves and are partying enthusiastically.
 Ghouls also pop up from behind the gravestones, some of which appear to move.
 In the graveyard are multiple comical sights, such as a skeleton's hand popping out of a hole in a tomb, a duo of ghosts singing opera, a king and queen balancing a seesaw on a gravestone and a duchess sipping a cup of tea.
-Guests also pass by a group of five busts singing the attraction's theme song "Grim Grinning Ghosts".
+Throughout the scene, a quintet of busts sing "Grim Grinning Ghosts" alongside a band playing strange instruments and the other ghosts of the graveyard singing in chorus.
 Near the end of the graveyard, guests can see the candelabra floating once more.

 The Doom Buggies enter a large crypt where the Ghost Host warns guests about hitchhiking ghosts as the vehicles pass a group of three ghosts thumbing for a ride.
 Around the corner, in large mirrors, the guests see that one of the ghosts from the trio is in the buggy with them.
 The guests then disembark their Doom Buggies and begin to leave the mansion.
-A small ghost known as Little Leota encourages them to return and to bring their "death certificate."
+As guests ride an escalator back to the surface, a small ghost known as Little Leota encourages them to "hurry back".